Zaha Hadid: Grand Theatre of Rabat, Rabat, Morocco (2014–2021)

-Mercury Tower (2016–2022)
+Mercury Tower, St. Julian's, Malta (2016–2023)

 The Mercury Tower is the tallest building in Malta.
 The Tower is 122 metres (400 ft) tall, with 32 floors of mixed residential and hotel space.
-The most iconic feature of the building is the twisted area between levels 9 and 11 that will provide its distinctive appearance.
+The most iconic feature of the building is the twisted area between levels 9 and 11 that provide its distinctive appearance.
+This development is one of the last concept designs signed off by Zaha Hadid personally before her death in 2016.